Business Intuition:

 How to Test Your Intuition in Business?

-If you want to test your business intuition, consider mixing self-reflection, practical experimentation, and feedback.
+If you want to test your business intuition, consider combining self-reflection, practical experimentation, and thorough feedback analysis.
 Here’s how:

-Reflect and Record Predictions.
-The first step to test your intuition in business is to reflect on your gut feelings.
-Topics might include market trends, customer preferences, potential investments, or product innovations.
-Document your intuitions in a journal.
-Be specific about what you feel will happen and why.
-This process not only helps in tracking your intuitive insights but also helps in understanding the patterns in your thinking and decision-making processes.
+Start by reflecting on your gut feelings about various business aspects such as market trends, customer preferences, potential investments, or product innovations.
+Document these intuitions in a journal, being specific about what you believe will happen and why.
+This practice helps track your intuitive insights and understand patterns in your thinking and decision-making processes.

 How to Apply Intuition in Business?